pterhoer/FaceImageQuality/README.md

 ## Citing

-If you find our work useful, please consider citing.
+If you use this code, please cite the following papers.

 ```